Scratch is a block based language by MIT meant to teach young kids code. It worked. 10 year old me couldn't get enough of the website.

-I didn't learn much technically from this one.
+I didn't learn much technically from scratch.
 But looking back, this is where the interest started.
 Something about sitting down and making a thing, even a really boring thing, and having it actually run.
 That feeling stuck around even when I quit and came back and quit again.

 It's a library of all the Apple Shortcuts I made.
 Some of them are personal or exclusive to my devices but I've included most of them and I will keep updating the website.